Silversoul-07/Swift/README.md

 docker-compose up --build
 ```

-- `--build`: Forces a rebuild of the images if there are changes in the Dockerfile or other configuration files.

 ### 3. Stop the containers

-To stop the containers use CTRL + c
+To stop the containers

 ```bash
 ctrl + c
 ```

+### 3. Accessing the Application

+Once the containers are up, you can access your application by navigating to [http://localhost:3000](http://localhost:3000) in your browser.

-### 3. Delete the containers
+### 4. Delete the containers

 To remove all stopped containers, networks, and volumes created by `compose up`: